mugundhmuthuvel/zicodech-p1-2021/README.md

 | react-tooltip | Show tooltips in sidebar/menubar while hovering the icons | 4.2.21 |
 | typescript | Used for a type strict development | 4.5.2 |

+## Regrets
+I could have made the application a little better by:
+- Making the app responsive, so that it can be viewed across all the devices - Mobile Tablet Desktop.
+- Made use of Redux for better sharing of data between components such as using the redux loaded data in the User component to reduce the number of calls being made to the server.

+These are excuses, I understand.
+With the given time I was able to do very less justice to the application as I had my assignments and semester right around the corner.
+Sorry for the excuses.

 **Developed by Mugundh Muthuvel**